Dear colleagues,

 After everything that’s happened this weekend, we’re starting another work week in shared isolation, unable to offer comfort in person to one another.
 That, too, adds to our sense of loss.
 Our experiences are varied, but they’re nearly universal: we’re shaken, angry, frightened, resolved, despondent.
 And some of us may be seeing the faintest glimmer of hope that change will finally come.

-How To Be an Antiracist, Ibram X. Kendi writes, “Every policy in every institution in every community in every nation is producing or sustaining either racial inequity, or equity between racial groups.”
+In How To Be an Antiracist, Ibram X. Kendi writes, “Every policy in every institution in every community in every nation is producing or sustaining either racial inequity, or equity between racial groups.”
 People and institutions, Kendi argues, cannot be neutral (or “not racist”) in the face of racism — they can either actively fight racism as antiracists, or uphold racism through action or inaction.

 APP is choosing action.
-Instead of using vaguer words, we’re going to talk about how APP can becomeantiracistin everything we do, internally and externally.
+Instead of using vaguer words, we’re going to talk about how APP can become antiracist in everything we do, internally and externally.
 That’s going to be a long conversation.

 Today, here’s what I’d say to each of you: